kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 - Current Instructional Intent
 - Communication Context

-Instructional State is continuously updated as new evidence is observed and serves as the single instructional reference for deterministic reasoning.
+Evidence State is continuously updated as new evidence is observed and serves as the single instructional reference for deterministic reasoning.

 ---